 Our “Oops” Is Another’s Gain

 Did we immediately skip bedtime reading and hit the piano instead?
 Uh huh.
 Did we gain some seriously valuable insight into how to help piano practice become more regular in the homes of other busy families?
 Absolutely.
 If we (double yikes) fell victim to a serious lapse in piano practice then families who are not as involved in piano as are we definitely will.
-So… here’s some helpful tips for your piano families (from two very sheepish piano bloggers).
+So… here are some helpful tips for your piano families (from two very sheepish piano bloggers).

 1. Promote Regularity Over Time Length

 We’ve blogged about this here.
 For busy families, suggesting 30 minutes of practice may result in no practice at all being accomplished.
 Sometimes 30 minutes just doesn’t seem like it will fit into a busy day.
 However, suggesting that their child visit the piano at least twice a day usually then adds up to those 30 minutes you were hoping for.
-In our daughter Lexi’s case, she’s quite happy to play solo in short amounts of time, but extended practice sessions require parental involvement even if just for the sake of company.
+In our daughter Lexi’s case, she’s quite happy to play solo in short amounts of time, but extended practice sessions require parental involvement even if just for the sake of the company.

 2. Send Home a Back-Up Plan